king0fCode/pvpn-startauto/README.md

 $ update-rc.d start-vpn.sh defaults

-$ sudo update-rc.d start-vpn enable
+$ sudo update-rc.d start-vpn enable or $ sudo update-rc.d start-vpn.sh enable

 !# if the user is root
-$ echo ". /etc/init.d/start-vpn.sh" >> ~/.bashrc
+$ echo "sh /etc/init.d/start-vpn.sh" >> ~/.bashrc

-!# if you are not root and a user
+!# if you are not root and a user (make sure "username" replace with your Username
-$ echo ". /etc/init.d/start-vpn.sh" >> ~/home/username/.bashrc
+$ echo "sh /etc/init.d/start-vpn.sh" >> ~/home/username/.bashrc

 $ reboot